-During December 2021 the real estate market in Barrington consisted of 96.8% Traditional homes sales.
-That is an increase over November 2021 of 1.5% and an increase over December 2020 of 3.4%.
+During October 2022 the real estate market in Barrington consisted of 98.4% Traditional homes sales.
+That is a decrease over September 2022 of 0.5% and an increase over October 2021 of 0.4%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Barrington, IL going up or down and by how much?

-On average, sold home prices in Barrington, IL have depreciated (fallen) -11.54% when comparing December 2021 to December 2020 (year over year).
-On average, sold home prices in Barrington, IL have depreciated (fallen) -8.38% when comparing December 2021 to November 2021 (month over month).
+On average, sold home prices in Barrington, IL have depreciated (fallen) -100% when comparing October 2022 to October 2021 (year over year).
+On average, sold home prices in Barrington, IL have depreciated (fallen) -100% when comparing October 2022 to September 2022 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Barrington, IL